tnware/django-entra-auth/docs/azure_ad_config_guide.rst

 ------------

 When done registering, you will be redirected to your applications overview.
-Here you need to note down your **Client_ID**.
-This is how your Django project finds the right Azure application.
+Here you need to note down your **Client_ID** (Application ID).
+This is how your Django project finds the right Entra ID application.

 .. image:: _static/AzureAD/05-application_overview.png